IFB-ElixirFr/IFB-FAIR-bioinfo-training/docs/assets/md/session2020/Conda_cours.md

 ### miniconda3

-* With the miniconda3 distribution and by default, environments are installed in a miniconda3/envs/ repository
+* By defaut into the miniconda3 distribution environments are installed in a `miniconda3/envs/` repository

 ## 2 modes